lkesteloot/distray/README.md

 # Examples

-You can run distray with and without a proxy.
+You can run distray with or without a proxy.

 ## With a proxy